NewCenturyParty/21st_Century_Act/21st_Century_Act/13_Part_XIII_Ecological_Stewardship.md

 (1) The Governor in Council may make regulations:

-(2) Prescribing indicators and thresholds for ‘severe’, ‘widespread’, and ‘long-term’ damage, including by reference to scientific standards;
+    (a) Prescribing indicators and thresholds for ‘severe’, ‘widespread’, and ‘long-term’ damage, including by reference to scientific standards;

-(2) Listing protected ecosystems or areas for the purposes of this Title; and
+    (b) Listing protected ecosystems or areas for the purposes of this Title; and

-(3) Prescribing evidentiary rules and defences consistent with this Title.
+    (c) Prescribing evidentiary rules and defences consistent with this Title.

-(4) For greater certainty, a regulation under this section does not create an offence or increase a maximum beyond that set out in this Title.
+(2) For greater certainty, a regulation under this section does not create an offence or increase a maximum beyond that set out in this Title.